Hand using calculator

 Financial Statements

-If your operating budget is your church’s master financial plan, financial statements are your church’s master fiscal reports.
-Each statement organizes and summarizes your church’s data in a different way to provide insights into its financial situation.
+If your operating budget is your church's master financial plan, financial statements are your church's master fiscal reports.
+Each statement summarizes your church's data in a different way to provide unique, actionable insights into its financial situation.

-The four main financial statements used by churches and other nonprofits are the:
+The four core financial statements used by churches and other nonprofits are the:

 Four financial statements used in church accounting

 • Statement of activities.
-The nonprofit parallel to the for-profit income statement, this document breaks down your church’s revenue, expenses, and net assets to inform future budgeting decisions.
+As the nonprofit parallel to the for-profit income statement, this document outlines your church's revenue, expenses, and net assets to inform future budgeting decisions.

 • Statement of financial position.
-Also known as a balance sheet, this statement provides a snapshot of your church’s financial health and its potential for growth by reporting its assets, liabilities, and net assets.
+Also known as a balance sheet, this statement provides a snapshot of your church's financial health and growth potential by breaking down its assets, liabilities, and net assets.

 • Statement of cash flows.
-This report shows how cash moves in and out of your church through operating, investing, and financing activities.
-While most organizations compile the other financial statements annually, it’s best to pull this one monthly to track your spending and revenue generation more closely throughout the year.
+This report shows how cash moves in and out of your church through operating, investing, and financing activities, helping you monitor your spending and fundraising progress.

 • Statement of functional expenses.
-This report breaks down your church’s expenses into the categories of program, administrative, and fundraising costs to provide a more detailed view of how your spending supports your mission.
+This statement categorizes your church's expenses as program, administrative, or fundraising costs to provide a more detailed picture of how your spending supports your mission.

 Financial statements also make excellent external resources.
-While most churches include a basic financial summary in their annual reports, it can be helpful to attach your financial statements as appendices so that potential supporters who want to learn more about your fiscal activities can do so easily.
+While most churches include a basic financial summary in the body of their annual reports, it can be helpful to attach your complete financial statements as appendices so that potential supporters who want to learn more about your fiscal activities can do so easily.
+Some churches even dedicate a page on their websites to recent financial statements and data, especially if they don't file an annual tax return that would automatically be published on the IRS website.

 Tax Forms